a4my/my-cheatsheets/react-FCC.md

 ### Create a Stateless Functional Component

-There are two ways to create a React component.
+There are two ways to create a `React component`.
 The first way is to use a JavaScript function.
-Defining a component in this way creates a stateless functional component.
-There are two ways to create a React component.
-The first way is to use a JavaScript function.
-Defining a component in this way creates a stateless functional component.
+Defining a component in this way creates a `stateless functional component`.

-To create a component with a function, you simply write a JavaScript function that returns either JSX or null.
+To create a component with a function, you simply write a JavaScript function that returns either `JSX` or `null`.

-❗ One important thing to note is that React requires your function name to begin with a capital letter.
+❗ One important thing to note is that React requires your function name to begin with a `capital letter`.

 ```js
 const DemoComponent = function () {